Kejda Gjermani her miscellaneous musings

 Nearly everything interesting has long been flattened down to insignificance or hackneyed by overuse.
 If there is any point of composition in which Mad Men may now be said to resemble True Blood, that would be the mandatory inclusion into every episode of at least one scene of vigorous intercourse featuring the main character, as if it were Don Draper’s manifest destiny to overspread and to possess every woman crossing his path.
 Oh, please!
 I don’t care just how free love was back then.
 In all likelihood at least one woman would have refused this man’s advances.
 Even if not, the creators of Mad Men should have invented her.

 Anyone remembers the first mistress of the series, the daughter of the Jewish client?
-How fresh she seemed, how nuanced her conversations with Draper, and how compelling their affair—her hesitation, the endearing attempts at self-restraint, the archness of her pride....
-Had I known then what is so obvious now, that is, that Don Draper invariably gets to lift every piece of skirt he sets his sights on, I wouldn't have followed with bated breath that brief romance or felt disappointed at its conclusion.
+How fresh she seemed, how nuanced her conversations with Draper, and how compelling their affair—her hesitation, the endearing attempts at self-restraint, the archness of her pride….
+Had I known then what is so obvious now, that is, that Don Draper invariably gets to lift every piece of skirt he cares to, I wouldn’t have followed with bated breath that brief romance or felt disappointed at its banal conclusion.
 But Mad Men should rather disappoint its viewers than lose their interest.
-Ever since this Rachel Menken left the series, Draper's flings have consisted only of flat characters with no inner life of their own and nothing of interest about their existence outside of Draper's hotel rooms or wherever they chance to copulate.
-Not only are they all flat, in E. M. Forster's sense of the word, but almost all alike—from coast to coast—as if cheaply mass-produced by the same factory.
-None of this would even bother me so much if I hadn't been getting the distinct impression, lately, that these dull manikins are trying very hard to evoke something—perhaps a sense of nostalgia, the spirit of their times, some cultural turning point....
-Which is why every once in a while they will attempt a gesture or phrase so far outside the narrow range of mental life they're endowed with that it strikes as downright awkward.
-A recent example is “Nobody knows what’s wrong with themselves, but everybody else can see it right away,” a perspicacious insight into theory of mind from one harebrained college girl, Stephanie, to whom Don Draper would most certainly have given a go-around like she'd never had—as Duck Phillips puts it—had the revelation that her aunt Anna Draper was dying of cancer not got in the way.
+Ever since this Rachel Menken left the series, Draper’s flings have consisted of only flat characters with no inner life of their own and nothing of interest about their existence outside of Draper’s hotel rooms or wherever they chance to copulate.
+Not only are they all flat, in E. M. Forster’s sense of the word, but almost all alike—from coast to coast—as if cheaply mass-produced by the same factory.
+None of this would even bother me so much if I hadn’t been getting the distinct impression, lately, that these dull manikins are trying very hard to evoke something—perhaps a sense of nostalgia, the spirit of their times, some cultural turning point….
+Which is why every once in a while they will attempt a gesture or phrase so far outside the narrow range of mental life they’re endowed with that we can’t help cringing.
+A recent example is “Nobody knows what’s wrong with themselves, but everybody else can see it right away,” a perspicacious insight into theory of mind from one harebrained college girl, Stephanie, to whom Don Draper would most certainly have given a go-around like she’d never had before—as Duck Phillips puts it—had the revelation that her aunt Anna Draper was dying of cancer not got in the way.

 This inferior quality of craftsmanship to the bimbos, once detected, somewhat impaired my ability to take Mad Men seriously.
 Nevertheless, I probably would have overlooked it if the main characters, at least, could keep me glued to the screen.
 But they can't.
 Betty Draper is the only believable creature among them: internally consistent, driven by circumstances and passions we can understand, her words and actions in perfect concordance with her personality; the only thing inexplicable about her being the creepy relationship with Glen Bishop, the young son of her neighbor.
 But the pace at which her emotions distill over and come to a head—comparable to the drip-drop of a barely leaking faucet—perfectly matches the show's overall pace of progression.
 It's worth noting, however, that we wouldn't know her so well had she not delivered convincing monologues from the psychiatrist's couch.
 Matthew Weiner must have learned that trick from the Sopranos: Though spilling his guts to Dr. Jennifer Melfi never seemed to do Tony much good, she earned her keep throughout the series by rendering him intelligible to us through his own words—and when she bailed out, I knew the end had to be near.